gaboogled/simple_slim3/README.md

 Next, you'll want to:

-* Point your virtual host document root to your new application's `public/` directory.
+* Point your virtual host document root to your new application's `/public` directory.
-* Ensure `logs/` is web writeable.
+* Ensure `/logs` is web writeable. (chmod -R 755 logs)
 #horizontal-rule